cs3org/OCM-API/IETF-OCM.md

 * "content-digest"      - [RFC9530] digest of the body
 * "content-length"      - message size

-The Signature-Input parameters MUST include `created` and `keyid`.
+The signature parameters MUST include `created` and `keyid`.
 Freshness and replay protection are anchored on `created` (see Verification Requirements).
 The `keyid` value MUST be equal to the `kid` value of the corresponding key in the signer's JWK Set (see [Keys and Algorithms](#keys-and-algorithms)).

-The `Date` header is deliberately not covered by the signature: intermediaries commonly rewrite it, which would make signatures fragile, and the `created` signature parameter already conveys the message's creation time (see Section 7.2.4 of [RFC9421]).
+The `Date` header is deliberately not covered by the signature: intermediaries sometimes rewrite it (see Section 6.6.1 of [RFC9110]), which would make signatures fragile, and the `created` signature parameter already conveys the message's creation time (see Section 7.2.4 of [RFC9421]).

 The `content-digest` component binds the request body to the signature, protecting it against modification in transit.
 Its value MUST use a